robert-ercean/Sokoban/notes.md

 ## Beam Search
-- I started by implementing the Beam Search algorithm because my first thought was that I should start to build my intuiton about the dynamic of the Sokoban game and implicitly the way i should design my heuristics around an offline search algorithm.
+- I started by implementing the Beam Search algorithm because my first thought was that I should start to build my intuiton about the dynamic of the Sokoban game and implicitly the way i should design my heuristics around an offline search algorithm by using a beam width of 15.

 ### Euclidean Distance Heuristic
 - I started off by designing the simplest heuristic one could think of for a 2D game: the euclidean distance.